7 Berlin Wall murals — and how to actually look at them

 4. It happened in November

 In this work, Kani Alavi depicts the people of East Germany ‘floating’ across the checkpoint into the West.
-On their faces, we see a range of emotions that, taken together, capture the mixture of confusion, excitement, joy, trepidation and the sense of long-awaited freedom that people felt on that day.
+Look closely at their faces.
+We see a range of emotions that, taken together, capture the mixture of confusion, excitement, joy, trepidation and the sense of long-awaited freedom that people felt on that day.

 Kani Alavi, It happened in November